lesenelir/lesenelir.zz/public/timeline/timeline.md

 - In December wanted to be a Web3 builder in the future

 ### 2022
-- COVID-19 massive outbreak in spring, Quzhou Shanghai and so on...
+- COVID-19 massive outbreak in spring, **Quzhou, Shanghai, etc**.
-- Systematically start learning Front-end Knowledge & Web3 Ethereum
+- Systematically start learning Front-end & Blockchain & Ethereum
+- There have been campaigns to against the epidemic policy in Chinese universities
-- Keep Building
+- Keep Learning and Building